 1. Qualified prospects and leads

 If you’re looking to connect with mid-career professionals, entrepreneurs, C-Suites, and business owners (which is likely the target audience for B2B marketing), LinkedIn is your best bet.
+Having a great LinkedIn content strategy will help you find the quality leads you’re looking for.

 The platform has over 180 million senior-level influencers, making up nearly 25% of its total user base.
 Despite the popularity of woke entrepreneurs like Elon Musk on Twitter, LinkedIn trumps Twitter on CEO representation among Fortune 500s by a margin of 67.5%.